Key takeaways:

 When your RRSP reaches full growth, at the end of the calendar year when you turn 71, you have two options for RRSP withdrawal:

-2. Convert the funds to a RRIF – When you retire, you can transfer the money into a Registered Retirement Income Fund where you’ll receive regular income from your RRIF.
-But it’s important to remember that you’re required to withdraw a minimum amount each year.
+- Convert the funds to a RRIF – When you retire, you can transfer the money into a Registered Retirement Income Fund where you’ll receive regular income from your RRIF.
+Keep in mind that you’re required to withdraw a minimum amount each year.

 If you want help with your retirement planning, your Scotia advisor can help you create a plan that’s right for your future.